 argument.
 This feature is helpful in some specific circumstances but it will cause problems when signing a complex program.
 For a detailed explanation as to why, see--deep

-Rather, sign every piece of code separately.
+Rather, sign each code item separately.
 For a complex app, you should create a script to do this.

 Sign from the inside out.
 That is, if A depends on B, sign B before you sign A. When you sign A, the code signature encodes information about B, and changing B after the fact can break the seal on that code signature.